nlpquan/BusTrackerApp/README.md

-﻿# Bus Tracker Application
+﻿# Bus Booking Application

-This repository contains both the backend (C#) and frontend (React) for the Bus Tracker application.
+This repository contains both the backend (C#) and frontend (React) for the Bus Booking application.
 Follow the instructions below to set up both the backend and frontend.

 ## Backend (C#)